abulgatz/cs499devbox/README.md

 $ vagrant plugin install vagrant-omnibus
 ```

-## Configure Git on Windows in Git Bash
+## Configure Git on Windows

 Install [Git for Windows](http://git-scm.com/download/win)

+### Step 1: Check for SSH keys

-First, we need to check for existing SSH keys on your computer.
-Open up your Git Bash and type:
+Open up your Git Bash and check for existing SSH keys on your computer

 ```bash
 $ ls -al ~/.ssh